jovark/jovark/README.md

-- Currently working on
+- Currently working on ...
-- Learning webdev
+- Learning webdev and vim

 ---